Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring which strains are circulating and where disease activity is occurring.

 Influenza in Alabama

 Influenza-like illness (ILI) activity is below baseline for the state.
-For the week ending March 1, 2014, the geographic spread of ILI in Alabama was local.
-This level indicates that reported ILI was above baseline in one Public Health Area (PHA) and there were positive influenza specimens received within the past three weeks from the same PHA.
-During the past three weeks, 11 (12.6%) of the specimens submitted to the Bureau of Clinical Laboratories (BCL) for influenza testing, were positive for influenza.
-Nine positive specimens were identified as Influenza A, 2009 H1N1 and two were identified as Influenza B.
+For the week ending April 19, 2014, the geographic spread of ILI in Alabama was sporadic.
+This level indicates that there were isolated laboratory-confirmed case(s) of influenza within the past three weeks, but no increase in ILI activity in a public health area (PHA) with laboratory-confirmed cases.
+During the past three weeks, three (27.3%) of the specimens submitted to the Bureau of Clinical Laboratories (BCL) for influenza testing, were positive for influenza; all positive specimens were identified as Influenza B.

 Influenza surveillance is a year round activity.
 Exact case counts for influenza are unknown because individual cases are not reportable.
 Alabama influenza surveillance is dependent on sentinel providers who report the number of ILI visits that they see on a weekly basis and those who submit flu specimens for testing at the BCL.